Black Widow (Marvel Comics): Yelena Belova

 Yelena Belova is the second character to take on the Black Widow codename in the modern mainstream comics who debuted briefly in Inhumans #5 (March 1999) and was fully introduced in the 1999 Marvel Knights mini-series Black Widow.
 A second miniseries, also titled Black Widow and featuring Natasha Romanoff and Daredevil, followed in 2001.
 The next year, she did a solo turn in her own three-issue miniseries titled Black Widow: Pale Little Spider under the mature-audience Marvel MAX imprint.
 This June to August 2002 story arc, by writer Greg Rucka and artist Igor Kordey, was a flashback to the story of her being the second modern Black Widow, in events preceding her Inhumans appearance.
-Florence Pugh portrays Yelena in the MCU film Black Widow and the Disney+ miniseries Hawkeye.